mihirumarani/Comp_Coevol/README.md

-# Competition-and-network-evolution
+# Eco-evolutionary dynamics reveal trait divergence-to-convergence trade-offs in multispecies competition networks

+### Research summary
-Aim: To analyse how trait-mediated competitive interactions influence the trait evolutionary dynamic of multiple species.
+Aim: To analyse how trait-mediated competitive interactions influence trait convergnece and divergence in species-rich communities

 Simulation approach is taken to study the relative influence of competitive kernels, which describe the context and the functional form of competition between individuals with given traits and trait characteristics (how they vary within species and changes as a result of selection and reproduction).